Wade008/T1A2-B-Workbook/README.md

 - Hadoop: is an open source framework used to store and process large datasets by clustering multiple computers to analyse information in parallel.
 Hadoop is capable of processing gigabytes to petabytes of data (Amazon Web Services, Inc., 2022)
 - Oracle: Oracle is a relational database management system (DBMS).
 It is designed for enterprise data storage and supports SQL as a query language to interact with the database (EDUCBA, 2020).
 - Cloudinary: cloudinary provides online storage for images and videss for websites and apps.
 Cloudinary makes it easy for website and app customers to upload and manage videos and deliver the media quickly through a fast content delivery network (Cloudinary, 2022).
+- MongoDB: is a NoSQL, non-relational DBMS.
+It used to store document oriented data (Keep, 2017).
 - Marko: extends the HTML language to allow applications to be built in a declarative way.
 It allows developers to describe how a website interface changes based on user actions/inputs.
 Marko will automatically update the Document Object Model (DOM) based on user interface changes (Markojs.com, 2022)

 **Utilities:**